Chapter 4

 I think back to that part of the dream.
 My dad winking at me.

 While I may look exactly like my mom, everything else comes from my dad.
-If I'm mom's miniature doll in looks, then I'm dad's mini me in personality.
-We could go back and forth for hours joking each other, shooting one-liners back and forth.
+If I'm mom's miniature doll in looks, then I'm dad's mini-me in personality.
+We were always joking with each other, shooting one-liners back and forth.
 I fell in love with art because of him.
 My dad was a painter, the most creative person I've ever met.
 There wasn't a problem he couldn't solve with his outside-the-box thinking.
 There wasn't a single thing I couldn't talk to him about.
 He was the first person I went to for advice, even over my mom most of the time.
-It's not that I didn't trust my mom, dad and I were just the same person.
+It's not that I didn't trust her, I did.
+My dad and I were just the same person.
 Literally.
 I knew he'd always be there when I needed him.
 Both of them.

 Until the day I lost them.
 Both of them.